drmonkeysee/ecs-scheduler/README.md

 ### Development

-Run `make check` and follow the displayed instructions.
-Once your development environment is set up `make check` will run the unit tests.
+Run `make check` to execute the unit tests.

 Run `make` or `make debug` to launch ECS Scheduler in debug mode.

+Either make target will set up a virtual environment automatically if it does not already exist.

 ### Docker and Deployment